Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Deterministic -factor Approximation Algorithm for

 Our proof of \cref{thm:Cut-alg} can be divided into the following three steps: \begin{itemize} \item In \cref{subsec:Cut-alg:low-value}, we deal with the case that $\f_\sss$ or $\f_\ttt$ has a low value, say $o(1)$.
 We show how to safely transform such a $k$-coloring into a $\frac{1}{2}$-value $k$-coloring.

-\item In \cref{subsec:Cut-alg:low-degree}, for a graph of \emph{bounded degree}, we demonstrate that a random reconfiguration sequence \emph{via} a random $k$-coloring makes $\approx \left(1-\frac{1}{k}\right)^2$-fraction of edges bichromatic with high probability, which is based on the read-$k$ Chernoff bound (\cref{thm:read-k-Chernoff}).
+\item In \cref{subsec:Cut-alg:low-degree}, for a graph consisting only of ``low-degree'' vertices, we demonstrate that \emph{a random reconfiguration sequence via a random $k$-coloring} makes $\approx \left(1-\frac{1}{k}\right)^2$-fraction of edges bichromatic with high probability, whose proof is based on the read-$k$ Chernoff bound (\cref{thm:read-k-Chernoff}).

-\item In \cref{subsec:Cut-alg:high-degree}, we handle high-degree vertices.
+\item In \cref{subsec:Cut-alg:high-degree}, we handle ``high-degree'' vertices.
 Intuitively, $k$ colors are distributed almost evenly over each high-degree vertex's neighbors with high probability. \end{itemize}